Let It Be Us Staff

 Director of Child Welfare Services

-Vanessa comes with ten years of child welfare experience.
+Vanessa holds a Master’s Degree in Social Work (MSW) from Jane Addams College of Social Work at UIC and she is a Licensed Clinical Social Worker (LCSW) with the State of Illinois.
+She is also a Licensed Direct Service Child Welfare Employee and is Run 402 and Child Care Act certified.
+She is currently a PhD student in Clinical Social Work with the Institute of Clinical Social Work in Chicago.
+Vanessa has over ten years of child welfare experience.
 She began working initially in foster care as a Permanency Case Worker and then moved into other positions in the field including; foster parent licensing, administration, quality assurance, and risk management, and most recently in clinical social work as a Therapist and Parenting Educator for birth parents and children involved with the Illinois Department of Children and Family Services.
-Vanessa earned a Master’s Degree in Social Work from Jane Addams College of Social Work at UIC and is a Licensed Clinical Social Worker with the state of Illinois.
-She is also a Licensed Direct Service Child Welfare Employee and is Rule 402 and Child Care Act certified.
-She is currently a PhD student in Clinical Social Work with the Institute of Clinical Social Work in Chicago.
 Vanessa is deeply passionate about child welfare and committed to improving outcomes for the safety and well-being of all children in Illinois.
 You can reach Vanessa here.

 Cathy Newbury